ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ### Signing of the tree root

-A tree root is signed by signing over the tree root hash bytes using the signature algorithm declared in the Log's parameters (see {{parameters}}).
+A tree root is signed by signing over the tree root hash bytes using the signature algorithm declared in the service's parameters (see {{parameters}}).
 For example, the signing payload would be 32 bytes for a SHA-256 tree root hash.

 Comparison: {{Section 4.10 of RFC9162}}, which signs over the timestamp, tree size, root, and optional extensions using a DER-encoded structure.
 A future version of this draft may extend the information over which the signature is computed if necessary.